CoastWatch-WestCoast/interim_primary_productivity/README.md

 # Interim Primary Productivity Project
-This repository provides a set of notebook with code for scientist to assess how switching from the legacy MODIS-based primary productivity product to the to the interim VIIRS-based primary productivity product will impact their applications.
+This repository provides a set of statistical methods within notebooks for scientist to assess how switching from the legacy MODIS-based primary productivity product to the to the interim VIIRS-based primary productivity product will impact their applications.
 ## Background
 Since 2005, SW fisheries and the CoastWatch West Coast Node have produced a satellite-based product for global oceanic primary productivity.
 Primary productivity on the ocean is the rate at which phytoplankton convert CO2 into organic C using photosynthesis.
 The product uses data from the MODIS-Aqua sensor to drive primary productivity algorithm Behrenfeld and Falkowski  (1997) algorithm.